In this Article

 If the brew is light or too strong, you can vary the temperature of the water, the ratio of coffee to water and the time for which you brew it to get a better brew.

-Making your cold brew is more affordable than buying it at a coffee shop.
+Making cold brew in a french press is more affordable than buying it at a coffee shop.

 Also, It is very convenient for busy people to make cold brew coffee on the weekend, and your coffee is ready to drink from the fridge every morning.
 You may heat your cold brew coffee and drink it hot too!

 Cold-brew is great for people with sensitive stomachs who can’t drink regular coffee because of it.